JekaGrib/lola/README.md

 There is database diagram
 ![](https://github.com/JekaGrib/lola/raw/master/other/pic/dbDiagram.png)

-To create database structure you can use file "dbStructure.sql" Psql command:
+To create database structure you can use file "dbStructure.sql" or use [migrations](#2-migrations) Psql command:

     $ \i ./dbStructure.sql;

 ## 2. Migrations
+If you want execute some PostgreSQL migrations before start application you shold use "migrate" argument when [run](#5-run) application:

+    stack exec lola-exe migrate

+Program will execute automatically all SQL scripts from folder "migrations" at startup.

+By default, "migrations" folder contains "dbStructure.sql" SQL script with database structure.
+But if it is necessary, you can add other sql scripts, they will execute in alphabetical order.

-If you want execute some PostgreSQL migrations before start application you can put your SQL scripts in folder "migrations" (program will execute them automatically at startup), they will execute in alphabetical order.
-Or you can do it directly in psql by yourself (file "COMMAND for all migrations with dbStructure" can help you).
+Or you can do migrations directly in psql by yourself (file "COMMAND for all migrations with dbStructure" can help you).

 For E2E tests you can use SQL scripts from folder "testMigrations" and put them to "migrations".

-If you don`t need to execute migrations at app start you can leave the folder "migration" empty.

 ## 3. Add default entities to db
 Application has several default db entities: